chrisosaurus/dodo/README.md

 WARNING
 -------
-dodo is a VERY early on work in progress, **not yet recommended for actual use**.
+dodo is a work in progress so it is highly recommended you backup any files you are going to modify using dodo.

 Description